 BARDHAM, SOUMIA, Assistant Professor and Director of Global Communications Initiatives, of Communication Studies.
 BA, University of Calcutta; MA, University of Madras; PhD, University of New Mexico.Research Interests: interdisciplinary and informed by intercultural/international communication, rhetoric, and Islamic studies.
 Her scholarship focuses on the intersections of culture, religion, politics, gender, and new media, particularly the interactional dynamics of Western and Arab Islamic rhetorical traditions; the multivocal discourses and discursive practices within Islam; the rhetoric of Muslim counterpublics (moderate Islamists, women, Shia communities in India); and the role of new media/social media in the cultural-political transformation of Arab societies in the Middle East-North Africa region.
 A commitment to promoting intercultural empathy, civic engagement, and social justice drives Bardhan’s research.

-BENDER, REBECCA, Visiting Professor of Modern Languages.
+BENDER, REBECCA, Assistant Professor of Modern Languages.
 BA, BS 2005, Bloomsburg University of Pennsylvania; MA 2007,University of New Mexico; PhD 2013, The Pennsylvania State University.
 Research Interests: 19th and 20th Century Spanish Literature, Golden Age Theater and Prose.
 Issues of gender, sexuality and corporeality often approaching these thems through feminist and/or queer theories.

 BHATTACHARYA, KAKALI, Associate Professor of Educational Leadership.
 BS 1995, McMaster University, Hamilton, Canada; MS 2000, Southern Illinois University of Carbondale, IL; PhD 2005, University of Georgia, Athens Research interests: De/colonizing epistemologies, social and organizational context of transnational education and gender, qualitative inquiry, social foundation of higher education in the U.S., gender, race and ethnic studies in education, technology-integrated learning and social environments.